-It is great to finally have physical copies of the book I’ve been working on for some time !
-There has been no official launch moment yet, but at long last it is finished and printed and slowly it is becoming available through regular channels.
-The plan is to organize a launch after the summer.
+I am delighted to finally be able to hold physical copies of a book that is one of the outcomes of the research project I have been working on for the last seven years.
+There has been no official launch moment yet, but at long last it has been finished and printed, and gradually it is becoming available through regular channels.
+The plan is to organize one or perhaps several book presentations after the summer.

 The official blurb of the book goes as follows: